 Supporting women in prison education

-For 30 years we have been working with men, women, and children of various abilities, in prisons across England and Wales providing education and employment opportunities.
+For 30 years, Novus have been working with men, women, and children of various abilities, in establishments across England and Wales providing education and employment opportunities as well as peer mentoring and several prison education programmes.

-Whilst the majority of the prison estate in the UK holds male prisoners, there are also a number of female establishments.
+The majority of the prison estate in the UK holds male prisoners, but there are also a number of female establishments that need to be kept in consideration when thinking about supporting prison education.

-Read below to see how Novus are supporting female learners with their education and employment.
+Keep on reading to find out how Novus are supporting female learners with their education and employment.

 Challenges faced by women in prison education